vmapetr/azure-pipelines-image-generation/images/macos/macos-10.13-Readme.md

 - Bundler 2.0.1
 - Carthage 0.33.0
 - CocoaPods 1.7.1 (Please, pay attention here.
 You may face an issue with pod install due to old dependencies in your pod file.
-In that case, you need to update your pod file with newer dependencies or rollback to CocoaPods 1.5.3 using this [post-clone script](https://github.com/microsoft/appcenter/tree/master/sample-build-scripts/general/cocoapods-rollback))
+In that case, you need to update your pod file with newer dependencies or rollback to an older CocoaPods version using this [post-clone script](https://github.com/microsoft/appcenter/tree/master/sample-build-scripts/general/cocoapods-rollback))
 - Homebrew 2.1.4
 - NPM 3.10.10
 - Yarn 1.16.0